What benefits can I receive from Medicaid?

 Does Medicaid have income limits?

 Yes.
-For individuals over 65 or disabled, the income level is $845 for 2015.
-For couples, the income level is $1,229 for 2015.
+For individuals over 65 or disabled, the income level is $862 for 2018.
+For couples, the income level is $1,253 for 2018.
 Income is handled differently for Community Medicaid with Long Term Care and Nursing Home Medicaid.
-When in the community, there is an excess income program.
-Any excess income (also called a surplus or overage) that exceeds the Medicaid levels, must either be paid to Medicaid monthly, or deposited to a Pooled Income Trust.
-When in a nursing home, your gross income, less any health insurance premiums, must be paid to the facility monthly.
+When living in the community, there is an excess income program.
+Any excess income (also called a surplus or overage) that exceeds the appropriate Medicaid levels, must either be paid to Medicaid monthly, or deposited to a Pooled Income Trust.
+When in a nursing home, your gross income, less any health insurance premiums, must be paid to the facility each month.
 The Nursing Home Medicaid recipient is only allowed $50 per month.
 Different income rules apply to spousal cases and these must be reviewed individually.

 What is a Medicaid Pooled Income Trust?

 This is a trust which allows the Medicaid recipient to shelter excess income from Medicaid.
 There are fees associated with starting and maintaining this trust.
 Fees are minimal and based on income.
 The funds in this trust may be spent on any NON medical expenses incurred by the person enrolled in the trust.

 This is an irrevocable fund that is held through New York State.
 A Medicaid Applicant can pre-pay for a funeral in any amount through a funeral home.

 What is the difference between Medicare Part A, Part B, Part C, and Part D?